-A member of an LLC with 0 ownership is called a "disinterested party."
+A member of a limited liability company with 0 company ownership is called a "disinterested party."
 A disinterested party does not have any management or financial interest in the company and cannot vote on company decisions based on the operating agreement.

 Can an LLC Own 50% Of Another LLC?

 Yes, but this is usually the case with series LLCs.
-If the LLC is the subsidiary of a larger company, it can own up to 100% of the other LLC.
+If the limited liability company is the subsidiary of a larger company, it can own up to 100% of the other LLC.

-Additionally, if one member of an LLC wants to sell their ownership stake to another party, the LLC will need to be restructured.
+Additionally, if one member of a limited liability company wants to sell their ownership stake to another party, the LLC will need to be restructured.
 An LLC can own other businesses, but the company must follow state and federal laws regarding ownership percentages through the operating agreement.